_________________________ Eco-Schools Award

 Step 5: The design of an Eco-Board, detailing all the school work on Eco-Schools Seven Steps and chosen topic actions.
 This will include the Eco-Committee members from all year groups, meeting minutes, a copy of our Eco-Schools Environmental Review, our Action Plan, examples of Monitoring and Evaluation and our Eco-Code.

-At this stage, the school will be granted the Silver Award.
+The school will be granted the Silver Award at this stage.

 Step 6: The Green Team Committee will have to show how they monitor the effectiveness of our Eco-Schools topic actions, via data collection, topic specific National Call to Action surveys (, before and after photographs, … Measuring and monitoring is an integral part of the Eco-Schools programme, allowing the school to showcase our environmental success.